OpenNews/srccon/sessions/index.md

 logo: srcconwhite.png
 ---

 <p class="bodybig">The following sessions have been accepted to SRCCON, and we thank all who proposed sessions.
 The session descriptions will continue to evolve in few weeks leading up to SRCCON, and the final schedule will reflect updates as sessions take shape.
-We've held a few schedule slots open for impromptu sessions, hacking, and skillshares, and we're planning an evening slate of fun, informal talks and discussions.</p>
+We&rsquo;ve held a few schedule slots open for impromptu sessions, hacking, and skillshares, and we&rsquo;re planning an evening slate of fun, informal talks and discussions.</p>

 <div id="togglebuttons">
     <div id="show">open all</div>